SnowyMouse/invader/README.md

 Xbox support is **planned** but not yet implemented.

 Previously, we decided to not do Xbox map compilation because there are enough differences to make supporting the Xbox version non-trivial.
-Kavawuvi also does not have a modded Xbox or retail copy to the Xbox version of the game, so there is no means to debug or test yet.

-However, we have changed our stance as the Xbox version is an accurate baseline for reverse engineering Halo's graphics and sound engine, and being able to build maps for it would be extremely helpful for progress on this front.
+However, we have changed our stance as the Xbox version is an accurate baseline for reverse engineering Halo's graphics and sound engine compared to Halo PC which suffers from numerous regressions in both departments.
+Being able to build maps for Xbox would be extremely helpful for progress on this front.

 ### The HEK says my bitmap tag is "too large" when opening.
 The HEK has a 16 MiB limitation for bitmap tags.
 Invader does not have this